Getting the best auto insurance in Delaware

 Your best option might be to call your current insurance provider or an online provider to find out your options.
 You can also find a policy that lets you cancel for no or low fees, and transfer to a more long term option when you’re ready.

 Delaware allows you to deposit $40,000 with the state rather than purchasing an insurance policy.
-While this might make sense for some, it’s generally not recommended because of the massive costs that can be incurred if a serious accident does happen.
+While this might make sense for some, it’s generally not recommended because of possibly massive costs after a serious accident.
 Without insurance, you could find that deposit wiped out in an instant, and possibly end up owing even more.

 Car insurance companies have the right to turn away whomever they want based on their driving history.
 Fortunately, Delaware has a policy that ensures all drivers can get insurance — if you’ve been turned down by two insurance companies, you can apply for the Delaware Automobile Insurance Plan and get the coverage you legally need.